ParadiseMediaOrg/TopPicksTool/replit.md

 **Purpose**: Batch analysis tool for ClickUp tasks to identify relationships with websites, brands, and Sub-IDs

-**Auto-Detection**: Each task's "*Target GEO" custom field is automatically extracted from ClickUp, allowing mixed-GEO batches in a single analysis
+**Auto-Detection**: Each task's "*Target GEO" and "*Publisher" custom fields are automatically extracted from ClickUp, allowing mixed-GEO batches in a single analysis

 **Workflow**:
 1. User pastes ClickUp task IDs (one per line or comma-separated)